HJBerwick/HJBerwick.github.io/_posts/2024-05-22-customer-segmentation.md

 ### Growth/Next Steps <a name="overview-growth"></a>

 It would be interesting to run this clustering/segmentation at a lower level of product areas, so rather than just the four areas of Meat, Dairy, Fruit, and Vegetables, we could look to cluster spend across the sub-categories *below* those categories.
-This would mean we could create more specific clusters, and get an even more granular understanding of dietary preferences within the customer base.
+This would mean we could create more specific clusters and get an even more granular understanding of dietary preferences within the customer base.

 In this case, we've just focused on variables that are linked directly to sales.
 It could be interesting to also include customer metrics, such as distance to store, gender, etc to give an even more well-rounded customer segmentation.